Kateve52911/knitflix/README.md

 #### Installing the prerequisites:

-Make sure you download the following:
+Make sure you have the following installed on your computer:

 - Node package manager (npm)
 - Github Commandline Tool (gh)
 - VS Code with Live Server Extension (optional)

-These can be installed using homebrew or by following instructions on their respective websites.
+These can be installed using homebrew if using MAC or by following instructions on their respective websites.

 #### Running